dandelion/dandelion.github.io/datatables/architecture/index.md

 It means that if you add this module in your classpath and activate the export (using the [export](/datatables/ref/jsp/table.html#export)/[dt:export](/datatables/ref/thymeleaf/table.html#dt:export) attributes and `xlsx` as a value), **Dandelion-Datatables** will export using Apache POI and the above class.

-##### datatables-compression-yui
+#### datatables-compression-yui
 This extra is used to compress the generated static resources using the [YUI Compressor](http://yui.github.io/yuicompressor/) library.

-##### datatables-atmosphere
+#### datatables-atmosphere
 This extra is about to be released.
-It will allow you to have continuously-updating tables in your web application.
+It will allow you to have continuously-updating tables in your web application, using Websockets.